Road trip from Sedona to Jerome, Arizona – charming towns, Indian pueblos, and cool venues (2023)

 You can rent cars from Sedona or the Phoenix area and do this easy road trips.
 Check out the best rates from the sites offered below.

+If you are looking for a unique and fun road trip in this part of Arizona the slow pace and gorgeous landscape between Sedona to Jerome is a must do for any visitor to the state.
 You can easily visit Jerome also as a day trip from the Phoenix metro area and drive up towards Sedona if you want to visit the other attractions heading north.
 This road trip can easily be a day trip or broken up into an over night visit if you want to see other Indian sites and landscapes in the vicinity.

 Thanks for visiting today and checking out this post on this Road trip from Sedona to Jerome, if you enjoyed the images and post, could you please share it with any of the social media buttons located around the post.